icopy-site/awesome/docs/awesome/awesome-graphql.md

 * [GraphQL World](https://graphql-world.com) - The fastest growing community of GraphQL developers
 * [GraphQL Jobs](https://graphql.jobs) - A list of GraphQL-based jobs in startups all over the world.
 * [Bookmarks.dev](https://www.bookmarks.dev/search?q=graphql) - Dev bookmarks.
 Use the tag [graphql](https://www.bookmarks.dev/tagged/graphql)
+* [GraphQL Weekly](https://www.graphqlweekly.com/) - A weekly newsletter highlighting resources and news from the GraphQL community

 <a name="meetups" />